I follow my nose whenever I travel in China. But sometimes I get really lost and rely on a China maps app.

 It’s worth pointing out that private mapping activities are banned in China.
 So, while you’re allowed to use this app in China, just don’t contribute to the actual building of it while you’re in the country.

-4. Baidu Maps
+5. Baidu Maps

-Baidu-what?
-If you haven’t heard of Baidu before, it’s China’s equivalent of Google.
+Baidu is China’s equivalent of Google.

-It’s the search engine that the locals use.
-And, like Google, they’ve got their own Maps app.
+And just like Google, they’ve got their own Maps app.

 Baidu Maps has some pretty cool features like street view, 3D city maps and checking public transport times.
 You can also download maps before you arrive at your destination and then access them offline.